ross-u/m2-library-app-example-done/README.md

 During this project we will be follwing the best practices and striving to make our server-side code as modular as possible.

-This means that our server logic that in the past lectures and LABs we used to write only in the `app.js` will now be separated in few modules.
+In the previous lectures and LABs we used to write our server logic only in the `app.js` file, but following the best practices we will now separate it in few modules.

-We do this to make our code cleaner, easier to navigate and in order to have a clear separation of concerns/responsibilities between files.
+We do this to make our code cleaner, easier to navigate and to achieve the separation of concerns/responsibilities between files.

 #### Using routers